The Good News of Salvation

 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.Romans 10:9-10

-The Word of God is clear on how one is deemed righteous and saved from the wrath of God: believe and confess.
+The Word of God is clear about how one is deemed righteous and saved from the wrath of God: by believing and confessing your obedient submission to the Lordship of Jesus Christ.

-- Believe that Jesus was God incarnate, that he was crucified to atone for your sins, and that he was raised from the dead and is alive, seated at the right hand of his Father in Heaven.
-To “believe in thine heart” means having a deep personal conviction.
+• Believe that Jesus was raised from the dead after being crucified.
+It is the resurrection that confirms Jesus as God incarnate, proves that his atonement for your sins was effective, and affirms that he is alive, seated at the right hand of his Father in Heaven.
+To “believe in thine heart” means having a deep personal conviction that this is true.
 This belief goes beyond intellectual understanding; it is a confident, immutable, and resolute truth held in your heart.

-- Confess is to affirmthat Jesus is the Lord of your life.
-It is crucial to understand that this confession is not a mere utterance but a sincere proclamation from your heart.
-It affirms that you no longer live for yourself; your priority now is to live in obedience and to follow him.
-Jesus must be in charge, not you.
-Saving faith is belief combined with submitting to Jesus’s lordship.
-Belief alone, without surrendering to his authority, will not save you from Hell.
+• Confess is to affirm that Jesus is the Lord of your life.
+This confession is not a mere utterance but a sincere proclamation from your heart.
+It affirms that because of conviction in your belief, you no longer live for yourself; your priority now is to live in obedience and to follow him.
+The evidence of saving faith is submission to Jesus; he must be in charge, not you.
+Intellectual belief alone is not faith that will save you from Hell.
+The demons believe, but they do not call him Lord..

 How does one come to saving faith?